-Professor Min Zhao’s primary research focuses on decision over time that pertains to consumers’ financial decisions, everyday task completion and product preferences.
+Min Zhao’s primary research focuses on decision over time that pertains to consumers’ financial decisions, everyday task completion, new product adoption, and hedonic consumptions.
 She uses the behavioral economics approach to help consumers stay committed to their long-term goals in these domains.
-She is also interested in consumer’s affective experiences and new product adoption.
-Professor Zhao has published in leading marketing and psychological journals such as the Journal of Marketing Research, Journal of Consumer Research, and Psychological Science.
+She has published in leading marketing and psychological journals such as the Journal of Marketing Research, Journal of Consumer Research, and Psychological Science.
 Her research findings are featured in major media including the Wall Street Journal or Financial Times.

-Professor Zhao has taught Principles of Marketing, Consumer Behavior and Marketing Management.
+Professor Zhao has taught Marketing Principles, Consumer Behavior and Marketing Management.

 Professor Zhao currently serves at the Editorial Review Board of Journal of Consumer Research and Behavioural Public Policy.
 She has also served in the program committee or as co-chair for multiple major marketing and decision-making conferences such as the Association for Consumer Research (ACR), Society for Consumer Psychology (SCP), or Behavioral Decision Research in Management (BDRM).
 Prior to joining Boston College, she was a faculty member at the Rotman School of Management and the Behavioural Economics in Action at Rotman (BEAR), University of Toronto.